-This section includes a summary and discussion of the ways that components of the specified activity may impact marine mammals and their habitat.
-The Estimated Take section later in this document includes a quantitative analysis of the number of individuals that are expected to be taken by this activity.
-The Negligible Impact Analysis and Determination section considers the content of this section, the Estimated Take section, and the Proposed Mitigation section, to draw conclusions regarding the likely impacts of these activities on the reproductive success or survivorship of individuals and how those impacts on individuals are likely to impact marine mammal species or stocks.
+This section includes a discussion of the ways that components of the specified activity may impact marine mammals and their habitat.
+The Estimated Take of Marine Mammals section later in this document includes a quantitative analysis of the number of individuals that are expected to be taken by this activity.
+The Negligible Impact Analysis and Determination section considers the content of this section, the Estimated Take of Marine Mammals section, and the Proposed Mitigation section, to draw conclusions regarding the likely impacts of these activities on the reproductive success or survivorship of individuals and how those impacts on individuals are likely to impact marine mammal species or stocks.

-The appearance of researchers may have the potential to cause Level B behavioral harassment of any pinnipeds hauled out at sampling sites.
-Although marine mammals are never deliberately approached by survey personnel, approach may be unavoidable if pinnipeds are hauled out in the immediate vicinity of the permanent study plots.
-Disturbance may result in reactions ranging from an animal simply becoming alert to the presence of researchers (e.g., turning the head, assuming a more upright posture) to flushing from the haulout site into the water.
-NMFS does not consider the lesser reactions to constitute behavioral harassment, or Level B harassment takes, but rather assumes that pinnipeds that flee some distance or change the speed or direction of their movement in response to the presence of researchers are behaviorally harassed, and thus subject to Level B taking (see below).
-Animals that respond to the presence of researchers by becoming alert, but do not move or change the nature of locomotion as described, are not considered to have been subject to behavioral harassment.
+The presence of researchers has the potential for the incidental take of pinnipeds hauled out at sampling sites by Level B harassment of.
+If pinnipeds are hauled out in the immediate vicinity of the permanent study plots, approach by survey personnel may be unavoidable in order to conduct the research.
+Disturbance from such approach may result in reactions ranging from an animal simply becoming alert to the presence of researchers (e.g., turning the head, assuming a more upright posture) to flushing from the haulout site into the water.
+NMFS does not consider these lesser reactions to constitute take by Level B harassment, but rather assumes that more substantive responses (e.g., flight over greater distance or notable change in the speed or direction of their movement in response to the presence of researchers) constitute behavioral harassment.
+Animals that respond to the presence of researchers by becoming alert, but do not move or change the nature of locomotion as described, are not considered to have been subject to Level B harassment.

-Numerous studies have shown that human activity can flush harbor seals off haulout sites (Allen et al. 1985; Suryan and Harvey 1999).
+Numerous studies have shown that human activity can flush harbor seals off haulout sites (Allen et al. 1985, Suryan and Harvey 1999).
 The Hawaiian monk seal (Neomonachus schauinslandi) has been shown to avoid beaches that have been disturbed often by humans (Kenyon 1972).
 Moreover, in one case, human disturbance appeared to cause Steller sea lions to desert a breeding area at Northeast Point on St. Paul Island, Alaska (Kenyon 1962).

-There are three ways in which disturbance, as described previously, could result in more than Level B harassment of marine mammals.
-All three are most likely to be consequences of stampeding, a potentially dangerous occurrence in which large numbers of animals succumb to mass panic and rush away from a stimulus.
-The three situations are: (1) Falling when entering the water at high-relief locations; (2) extended separation of mothers and pups; and (3) crushing of elephant seal pups by large males during a stampede.
-UCSC/PISCO researchers have only recorded one instance of stampeding, which occurred in 2013.
+There are several ways in which disturbance, as described previously, could potentially result in Level A harassment, which is defined as any act of pursuit, torment, or annoyance which has the potential to injure a marine mammal or marine mammal stock in the wild (16 U.S.C.
+1362(18)(A)(i)).
+Stampeding, a potentially dangerous occurrence in which large numbers of animals succumb to mass panic and rush away from a stimulus, can lead to injury.
+The risks for injury are (1) falling when entering the water at high-relief locations; (2) extended separation of mothers and pups; and (3) crushing of elephant seal pups by large males during a stampede.
+UCSC researchers have only recorded one instance of stampeding, which occurred in 2013.
+Because pups are typically found on sand beaches, and the study sites are located in the rocky intertidal zone, there is typically a buffer between researchers and pups.
+The caution exercised by researchers in approaching sites generally precludes the possibility of behaviors that could result in extended separation of mothers and dependent pups, or trampling of pups (e.g., stampeding).